Great ape personhood: 2000s

-Several European countries including Austria, the Netherlands, and Sweden have completely banned the use of great apes in animal testing.
-Austria was the first country to ban experimentation on lesser apes.
+2010s

 Under EU Directive 2010/63/EU, the entire European Union banned great ape experimentation in 2013.

-Argentina granted a captive orangutan basic rights in late 2014.
+Argentina granted basic rights to a captive orangutan in late 2014.

-On April 20, 2015, Justice Barbara Jaffe of New York State Supreme Court ordered a writ of habeas corpus to two captive chimpanzees.
-The next day the ruling was amended to strike the words "writ of habeas corpus".
+On April 20, 2015, Justice Barbara Jaffe of the New York Supreme Court ordered a writ of habeas corpus to two captive chimpanzees.
+The next day, the ruling was amended to strike the words "writ of habeas corpus".
+In July 2015, Justice Jaffe ultimately denied the writ, ruling that legal personhood and habeas corpus are reserved exclusively for humans, meaning animals remain classified as property under the law.

+In 2016, an Argentine court ruled that Cecilia, a chimpanzee kept at Mendoza Zoo who spent more than 30 years in captivity, was a non-human legal person with certain fundamental rights.
+It then ordered her transfer to an animal sanctuary.

 Advocacy

+The recognition of great ape intelligence, alongside the increasing risk of great ape extinction, has led the animal rights movement to put pressure on countries to recognize apes as having limited rights and being legal "persons".

 Well-known advocates include primatologist Jane Goodall, who was appointed a goodwill ambassador for the United Nations to fight the bushmeat trade and end ape extinction; Richard Dawkins, former Professor for the Public Understanding of Science at Oxford University; Peter Singer, professor of philosophy at Princeton University; and attorney and former Harvard professor Steven Wise, founder and president of the Nonhuman Rights Project (NhRP), whose aim is to use U.S. common law on a state-by-state basis to achieve recognition of legal personhood for great apes and other self-aware, autonomous non-human animals.

+In 2011, the Institute of Medicine of the United States National Academy of Sciences described experiments on chimpanzees as unnecessary.
+Their report stated that ongoing acute stress during of the animals does not only produce depression but can also compromise the immune system, thus making results unreliable.

 In December 2013, the NhRP filed three lawsuits on behalf of four chimpanzees being held in captivity in New York State, arguing that they should be recognized as legal persons with the fundamental right to bodily liberty (i.e. not to be held in captivity) and that they are entitled to common law writs of habeas corpus and should be immediately freed and moved to sanctuaries.
 All three petitions for writs of habeas corpus were denied, allowing for the right to appeal.
-The NhRP is appealing all three decisions.
+The NhRP appealed the decisions, but the New York appellate courts ultimately rejected the petitions, concluding that chimpanzees are not legal persons because they cannot bear legal duties and societal responsibilities.